2022 Afton Trail Run 50KM Participant Guide

 Pacers are not allowed.

 We have established a 9 hour time limit for the 50KM race.
 We will start sweeping / taking down the course from the 25KM aid station (start/finish area) at 10:30 am.
 Any runners not out of the 25KM aid station by 10:30 AM will be pulled from the course.

 If You DNF:

-Should you need to drop out of the race you will need to report that information to our HAM / amateur radio operators either at the aid station you are dropping at or at the finish area – if you are not sure who that is, find any race volunteer and they can assist you.
-If you leave the race and fail to notify race officials, you will be asked not to come back to the race in the future.
+Should you need to drop out of the race you need to report this (providing your bib number) to the HAM radio operators at the aid station you are dropping at – if you are not sure who that is ask around until you find them.
+If you leave the course and fail to notify race officials, you will be asked not to come back to our race in the future.

 A portion of the proceeds from the Afton Trail Run is donated to Afton State Park.
 Additionally, Afton organizers, volunteers and runners donate 100’s of volunteer hours within the park each season.